 Using a solar panel company as an example again, you’d include a unique qualifier in your file path like this:

 I used the letter “r” here but you can use any letter in the alphabet.

 Now, when I run a landing page report in GA, I can filter by “/r/” and get a segmented content report, which allows me to see total page views, average time on page, all goal completes, etc for this entire group.
-Doing so is a much more reliable way to judge how effective your glossary pages are, and the key role they can play as a productive class of content on your site.
+Plus, this provides a reliable way to judge the effectiveness of your glossary pages.
+Finally, measuring results helps understand the role of glossary pages as part of your content marketing plan.